fastly/cli/README.md

 Built with go version go1.13.1 linux/amd64
 ```

-In the near future, the Fastly CLI will notify you if a new version is
+The Fastly CLI will notify you if a new version is available, and can update
-available, and be able to update itself via `fastly update`.
+itself via `fastly update`.

 ## Use